 - Encouraging students to become confident, lifelong learners

 Our vision is based on an appreciation and a celebration of the differences among us, as well as the cooperation that we employ as we work together to create a total learning environment for all.
 We value various ways that individuals learn.
-Our school is committed to providing a variety of experiences that allows the learners to discover their areas of greatest intellectual development.
+Our school is committed to providing a variety of experiences that allow the learners to discover their areas of greatest intellectual development.

 The school’s focus and magnet area is in math, science, and technology.
 McPherson is a Project Lead the Way School.
-All of our students K-5 have the opportunity to visit our STEM Lab weekly and are taught by a STEM specialist with a CTE (Career Technical Education) credential.
-Middle school stduents at McPherson also take a STEM course as one of their 7 classes (this middle school course is also part of the Project Lead the Way curriculum and a STEM Lab space has been developed especially for each of these courses):
+All of our K-5 students have the opportunity to visit our STEM Lab weekly and are taught by a STEM specialist with a CTE (Career Technical Education) credential.
+Middle school students at McPherson also take a STEM course as one of their 7 classes (this middle school course is also part of the Project Lead the Way curriculum and a STEM Lab space has been developed especially for each of these courses):

 · 6th Grade Engineering course through Project Lead the Way curriculum includes Design & Modeling and Automation & Robotics.

 · 7th Grade Computer Science course through Project Lead the Way curriculum includes: App Creators and Computer Science for Innovators and Makers.

 · 8th Grade Biomedical Science course through Project Lead the Way curriculum includes: Medical Detectives, Green Architecture and Flight and Space:

 McPherson also uses hands-on science kits in grades K- 5 to help students deepen their conceptual understanding in science.
 McPherson utilizes Otter Creek (Rocket Math) and ST Math fluency to increase students’ mathematical fluency skills.
 Students use technology in all content areas.